 The mid-term process is an important assessment measure in student success.
-During the 7th week of a semester term, as indicated in the Academic Calendar in Appendix J, instructors will receive a mid-term grade report form from the Dean of Student Success for each course.
+During the 7th week of a semester term, as indicated in the Academic Calendar in Appendix J, instructors will receive a mid-term grade report form from the Academic Program Coordinator for each course.
 Faculty enters the student's grade on the report, and in the SFASLST screen in Banner.
-Student Services contacts students receiving a mid-term grade of either a "D" or "F".
+Student Services and Academic Advisors contact students receiving a mid-term grade of either a "D" or "F".
 Please see the mid-term letter in Appendix H below for further information.